hjoliver/cylc-doc/src/tutorial/runtime/introduction.rst

 .. note::

-   If you do not set the ``script`` for a task then nothing will be run.
+   If you do not set ``script`` for a task then it will not run anything useful (it will run a job that justs communicates its status to the scheduler and exits immediately).

 We can also call other scripts or executables in this way, e.g: